sabneet-bains/Quantum-Computing/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Bloch_Sphere.svg/500px-Bloch_Sphere.svg.png)

-→ `Domain-specific code!
-Will not work on its own but can be modified for other projects.`
+→ `Can be easily modified for more complex and unique algorithms in the future.`

 ## Requirements